tweedegolf/storage-abstraction/README.md

 >```

 >[!NOTE]
-> You cannot create a public bucket if you use the AmazonS3 adapter with Cloudflare R2; please use the Cloudflare Console to make your bucket public.
+> You cannot create a public bucket if you use the AmazonS3 adapter with Backblaze or Cloudflare R2; please use the web console of these services to make your bucket public.

 >[!NOTE]
 > If you use the AmazonS3 adapter with Cubbit you can create a public bucket but if you want the files stored in the bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object of `addFileFromPath`, `addFileFromBuffer` and `addFileFromStream` as well:
 >```typescript
 > addFileFromPath({
->   bucketName: "test";
+>   bucketName: "test",
->   origPath: "path/to/your/file.ext;
+>   origPath: "path/to/your/file.ext,
->   targetPath: "new-name.ext;
+>   targetPath: "new-name.ext,
 >   options: {
 >     ACL: "public-read"
 >   }